lilli-mcnally/luna-beauty/README.md

 #### Shopping Bag

 This page iterates through each product in the shopping bag and displays the image, name, shade, price and quantity.
-The quantity can also be updated or the product can be removed.Underneath is a div to tell the user the delivery cost, and how long it takes.
+The quantity can also be updated or the product can be removed.
+Underneath is a div to tell the user the delivery cost, and how long it takes.
 Below is a section that tells the user how much they have to spend to qualify for a discount, or how much discount they've got, and finally underneath is the total, and a link to Checkout.
 If the bag is empty, the page will display a div that says there's nothing in their bag.

 #### Checkout